-In this review, we will be comparing the Sony A7c with the Sony A6500, both of which are Advanced Mirrorless cameras.
-The Sony A7c was presented on the market in September 2020, while the Sony A6500 was debuted in October of the same year.
-In this comparison, you can see that A6500 is 4 years older than A7c.
-Let’s see if the age difference between the two cameras makes a significant impact on their performance.
+In this review, we will compare the Sony A7c with the Sony A6500, both of which are Advanced Mirrorless cameras.
+The Sony A7c was presented on the market in September 2020, while the Sony A6500 debuted in October of the same year.
+In this comparison, you can see that A6500 is four years older than A7c.
+So let’s see if the age difference between the two cameras significantly impacts their performance.

 Because both models are listed among the top in their respective categories of Advanced Mirrorless cameras, we can anticipate a tight matchup.
 Compared to the other cameras in this class, the Sony A7c is placed first with an overall score of 87, while the Sony A6500 is ranked eighth with a score of 77.